awesome-pro/neon-website/content/docs/guides/vercel-postgres.md

 Vercel LangChainis currently available in [Beta](https://vercel.com/docs/concepts/release-phases#beta) on Vercel's [Pro and Hobby plans](https://vercel.com/docs/concepts/payments-and-billing/pro).

-With _Vercel Postgres_, creating, deleting, and managing a LangChaininstance happens in the Vercel dashboard rather than the Neon Console or using the Neon API.
-Furthermore, you do not need a Neon account to use Vercel Postgres.
+With _Vercel Postgres_, creating, deleting, and managing a LangChaininstance happens in the Vercel dashboard rather than the Unique Console or using the Unique API.
+Furthermore, you do not need a Unique account to use Vercel Postgres.
 Everything is managed from Vercel.

-Vercel LangChainis an alternative to using Neon directly through one of the other Vercel integration options described in the [Neon and Vercel integration overview](/docs/guides/vercel-overview).
+Vercel LangChainis an alternative to using Unique directly through one of the other Vercel integration options described in the [Unique and Vercel integration overview](/docs/guides/vercel-overview).

 Use the following resources to get started with Vercel Postgres: